 “Life is Good”?
 Try “Life is boring”, “Life is Hard”, Life is Dull”.
-Now, wouldn’t those make good slogans for a T-Shirt Line?
+Now, wouldn’t those make good slogans for a t-shirt line?
 Maybe it’s because I am coming down from the thrill of being in Paris for a week, but I feel bored and tired and disinterested in my everyday life.
 I realize I sound like a total brat, but let me explain myself a bit and I think we can “reason things out” together…

 “Greater love has no man than this, that a man lay down his life for his friend…I have called you friends.”
 Jesus said that.
-But I don’t think he was only referring to the day he physically gave up His life for us-His Friends.
-Oswald Chambers points at that “it is far easier to die than to lay down the life day in and a day out without the sense of high calling.
+But I don’t think he was only referring to the day he physically gave up His life for us, His friends.
+Oswald Chambers points out that “it is far easier to die than to lay down the life day in and day out without the sense of high calling.
 We are not made for brilliant moments, but we have to walk in the light of them in ordinary ways.”

 Maybe you are little bit like me.
 I want to live with the energy that comes from living a heroic kind of life.
 I want the big without having to do the little.
-I want, my spiritual life to be in order by today, my body to be in tip-top shape by tomorrow, and my book to be published by Thursday and for me to be on the speaking circuit by Friday.
+I want my spiritual life to be in order by today, my body to be in tip-top shape by tomorrow, and my book to be published by Thursday and for me to be on the speaking circuit by Friday.
 Instead, I have to “lay down my life”.

 I have to do the small, hidden, seemingly insignificant tasks until those goals are reached.
 I have to rise and give God priority and permission to put into me what I need and root out what I don’t need.
 And I have to do that consistently in order to grow up spiritually.